 Submission Deadline: July 31

-Each year, in honor of the life and memory of Holocaust survivor and educator Eva Lassman the Gonzaga Institute for Hate Studies presents the Eva Lassman ‘Take Action Against Hate’ Awards.
+Each year, in honor of the life and memory of Holocaust survivor and educator Eva Lassman the Gonzaga Center for the Study of Hate presents the Eva Lassman ‘Take Action Against Hate’ Awards.
 One individual and one organization are recognized annually for their work to counter hatred in any of its forms.
-Winners of the award recognized at an (event in the Fall) or (Spokane Human Rights Champions Awards Banquet).
-Recipients of the award will be honored with a $500 award.
+Recipients are honored with a $500 award and are recognized at the Spokane Human Rights Champions Gala, hosted by the Spokane County Human Rights Task Force and the City of Spokane Human Rights Commission.

 - Must be either an individual or an organization working to counter hatred in the local, national, or global community.
 Examples of hate being addressed might include racism, religious bigotry, sexism, hatred toward LGBTQ community, etc.